qdraw/starsky/starsky/starskysynccli/readme.md

---connection or -c == Overwrite EnvironmentVariable for DatabaseConnection --thumbnailtempfolder or -f == Overwrite EnvironmentVariable for ThumbnailTempFolder --exiftoolpath or -e == Overwrite EnvironmentVariable for ExifToolPath --subpathrelative or -g == Overwrite subpath to use relative days to select a folder, use for example '1' to select yesterday. (structure is required) use -v -help to show settings:
+--connection or -c == Overwrite EnvironmentVariable for DatabaseConnection --thumbnailtempfolder or -f == Overwrite EnvironmentVariable for ThumbnailTempFolder --exiftoolpath or -e == Overwrite EnvironmentVariable for ExifToolPath --verbose or -v == verbose, more detailed info use -v -help to show settings:
 ```